ReadyResponder/ReadyResponder/CONTRIBUTING.md

-Contributing to LIMS
+Contributing to ReadyResponder
 ======================

 First of all: thank you!
-We appreciate any help you can give LIMS.
+We appreciate any help you can give ReadyResponder.

 You can contribue in several ways: